use-compose/nuxt-compose-icons/docs/guide/motivation.md

 Implementing Icon Components in a Vue or Nuxt codebase represents several challenges, which can lead to different solutions:

-1. Use a library that can wrap your existing ones or provide an existing list of icons, and standardize the API
+## 1. Use an existing library

+Many libraries will wrap your existing icons or directly provide an existing list of icons, and standardize the API

 ```vue
 <template>